 Relax • Balance • Recharge

 Magnesium is the mineral we are all told to reach for when we have trouble sleeping, relaxing, or are suffering from headaches, migraines, cramps, and the like.
-What we’re often not told is that magnesium is actually used in over 300 chemical and enzymatic reactions within the body and studies actually suggest that over 70% of people are deficient in magnesium due to poor diet, high stress, certain medications, and other health challenges.
-What we’re also not told is the importance of choosing the right form of magnesium – this is essential to support the body with a mineral it can actually use that doesn’t cause digestive trouble.
+What we’re often not told is that magnesium is actually used in over 300 chemical and enzymatic reactions within the body, and long-term studies actually suggest that over 70% of people are deficient in magnesium due to poor diet, high stress, certain medications, and other health challenges.
+What we’re also not told is the importance of choosing the right form of magnesium – this is essential to supporting the body with a mineral that it can actually use without causing digestive trouble.

 Why Ours is Different

-Ionic minerals are naturally created when the fulvic acid attaches to inorganic minerals (rocks and similar matter) in the soil and carry them through plant roots.
-Once absorbed, plants convert these minerals into organic, ionized forms – the forms our bodies prefer.
-Ideally, when we eat these plants, we would receive adequate amounts of ionic minerals, but unfortunately our crop soils are quickly being depleted of both fulvic acid and minerals, therefore our plants are also depleted of nutrients.
+In Nature, inorganic minerals in the soils (rocks and similar matter) become ionic minerals when they naturally associate with the fulvic molecules present in the soil.
+Fulvic carries them through plant roots into the plants.
+Plant can easily use these ionic minerals in their organic, ionized forms.
+When we consume plants or fulvic, we also receive these ionic minerals in this ionic form – the form our bodies prefer.
+Ideally, when we eat these plants, we would receive adequate amounts of ionic minerals, but due to modern farming methods our crop soils are quickly being depleted of both fulvic acid and minerals, therefore our plants are also depleted of nutrients.
+And so are we.
+Fulvic assists in delivering needed Ionic Magnesium that is not available in our diets.

 Why is magnesium so important